-This group is composed of persons 65 years of age or older, persons who are blind, and persons who are disabled.
-The income eligibility level for SPD persons is 100 percent of the Federal Poverty Level (FPL).
-The resource limit (excluding home, car, and burial plot) is \$2,000 for individuals or \$3,000 for a couple.
+This group is comprised of persons 65 years or older, persons who are blind, and persons who are disabled.
+The income eligibility level for AABD persons is 100 percent of the Federal Poverty Level (FPL).
+The resource limit is \$1,215 for individuals or \$1,643 for a couple and no more than \$17,500 of non-exempt resources.